Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If you wish to be patriotic and support our country, the Venom is unfortunately not the sight for you.

-While this isn’t much of an issue in terms of quality, the Vortex Venom red dot sight isn’t the best choice if you want to support the local economy.
+While this isn’t much of an issue for me in terms of quality, the Vortex Venom red dot sight isn’t the best choice if you want to support the local economy.

 Despite Vortex being an American-owned company, the Vortex Venom is manufactured overseas.